intro2r/intro2r/unit2/labs.md

 ## 2. Clean and read in the following data sets

  a.
+Michigan tree species.

  b.
+Harry Potter movie budgets.

  c.
+Galapagos mammal incidence.

 ## 3. Clean and read in the `birdflu.xls` spreadsheet.

  a.
+Use the `names()` and `str()` functions in R to view the data.

  b.
+What is the total number of bird flu cases in 2003 and in 2005?

  c.
+Which country has had the most cases?

  d.

-	Birdflu questions
+Which country has had the least bird flu deaths?

+ e.
+What is the total number of bird flu cases per country?

+ f.
+What is the total number of cases per year?

  - - -

 # Lab 4: Unit 2 Recap

+Data you will need is available from the [Data](http://www.intro2r.info/data/) page.

 ## 1. Working with lists

  a.
-Create a matrix.
+Create a matrix of your choice.

  b.
-Create a data frame.
+Create a data frame of your choice.

  c.
-Create a vector.
+Create a vector of your choice.

  d.
 Put all three objects in a list.